Conditions of residence for young au pairs from third countries

 The visa, valid for a maximum period of 3 months, is affixed in the passport in the form of a seal.

-If the applicant's passport is due to expire in less than 6 months, he is advised to renew it before coming to Luxembourg.
+If the applicant's passport is due to expire in less than 6 months, they are advised to renew it before coming to Luxembourg.

 If the third-country national has a valid residence permit for family members of an EU citizen or a valid residence permit issued by another EU Member State, a visa is not required.
 Third-country nationals are nonetheless required to have a temporary authorisation to stay in Luxembourg.